sf-wdi-18/ng-intro-8-steps/README.md

 ##Step 7 - modules

+cretea a date filter .. more on modules ..

 Modules and module injection

 	http://docs.angularjs.org/guide/module

-Custom Modules: A date fomatter
+Custom Modules: A date formatter